 - Good research question

-- Appropriate research design
+- Appropriate study design and analysis

 - Rigorous and feasible methods